UW-Advanced-Robotics-Lab/lab-wiki/README.md

       ```bash
       # This file only targets `${scritp-loc}/../docs/*.md` files
-      # - to update toc for modified files before committing:
+      # - to update toc for modified/added files before committing:
       $ bash scripts/markdown-toc.sh
       # - update all toc for all files regardless of files changes:
       $ bash scripts/markdown-toc.sh -a